On Hallucinations, RAG, and LLMs for Search

 Unfortunately, as Google AI Overview’s rollout demonstrates, the tech isn’t there yet.
 When equipped with documents from the vast internet, LLMs end up telling users to eat rocks and run with scissors.
 Why?
 Because, again, LLMs don’t know the difference between correct and incorrect.
 A RAG search can very feasibly turn up a number of incorrect sources, like, say, reddit jokes suggesting putting glue on pizza or comedy routines about running with scissors.
 The internet is full of that!
 Given those sources as context, an LLM will do what it is good at: digesting and synthesizing the content.
 Just don’t digest what it synthesized.

-Grok is in on the glue too In fairness to Google, X’s Grok model is on the glue-eating train also.
+In fairness to Google, X’s Grok model is on the glue-eating train also.

 This is a fundamental limitation of LLMs as they are today.
 That doesn’t mean they can’t be useful - they are useful for many, many applications.
 However, they can’t be relied on to generate factual text, and this limitation seems to be a hard constraint on the technology.
 Even Yann LeCun, Meta’s Chief AI Scientist, said that “on the path towards human-level intelligence, an LLM is basically an off-ramp, a distraction, a dead end”.